• Menu

 Contact Us Today!

-If you see lawyers who are ready and able to collaborate with you to find positive solutions to your legal concerns, you should contact us.
+Our team of exceptional attorneys and support staff are ready to collaborate with you to find positive solutions to your legal concerns.

-(818) 707-1480
+(818) 707-1488

 Where’s Your Evidence?
 A Sixty-Second Seminar in Workers’ Compensation Claims Handling

-May 25, 2022 // by Law Firm of Friedman + Bartoumian// Leave a Comment
+May 25, 2022 // by Law Offices of Heywood G. Friedman// Leave a Comment

 Today we are going to tell you an incredible story about three newly-hired workers with physical and psych injuries, who each testified at the Board as to the nature of their industrial accident.
 The first injury resulted from a car crash.
 The second occurred from a fall off a ladder, while the third happened when struck on the foot by a heavy object.
 Incredibly, all three applicants testified they had no idea anyone could ever be injured as a result of these incidents.
 In addition, they described the accidents as extraordinary events of employment.
 All three had been well coached by their attorneys on what to say on the witness stand to circumvent LC 3208.3(d), which prohibits compensability of a psychiatric injury if employed less than 6 months, unless the injury was attributed to a sudden and extraordinary event.
 It became quite evident that all three were attempting to manufacture an extraordinary event where one did not exist.
 Consequently, they presented ridiculous testimony that they believed it was extraordinary for anyone to be injured in a car crash, or from falling off a ladder, or being struck by a heavy object.
 Unfortunately, this story gets worse.
 All three applicants won their case!
 Yes, they were all successful in obtaining a favorable ruling from the trial judge.
 How could this be?
 The answer is simple.
 The reason they each won their case was because the defendants dropped the ball!